CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ### Key features

-* Modern user-friendly interface
+* User-friendly interface compatible with Chrome and Firefox (excluding private mode in Firefox).

 * Use via web browser from your computer (Mac, Linux, or Windows) and from any location (no need to install specific programs or use a VPN).

-* Automated encryption and data upload via a web browser for small files (1<GB).
-Larger files (100<GB) can be encrypted using an application and uploaded to the web browser or programmatically (100>GB).
+* Automated encryption and data upload via a web browser for files up to 100 GB.
+Larger files (100<GB) can be encrypted using an application and uploaded programmatically.

 * Supports encryption and storage of any file type: text files, images, audio files, video, and genetic data (default space 10 TB, additional space required contact [CSC Service Desk](../../support/contact.md)).
 In addition, you can describe or organize each file or bucket with specific tags.

+* Automated key management.

+* Enchanced security at login with multi-factor authentication (MFA).

 ### Limitations

 * SD Connect is based on an object storage solution.
 Files are called objects, they are stored as file segments and can not be directly edited.
 All files (sensitive or non-sensitive, e.g. scripts) stored in SD Connect must be encrypted.

-* Automated encryption is currently limited to files <1GB.
-Lager files (up to 100 GB) can be encrypted with the Cryp4GH application and uploaded using SD Connect or programmatically (>100GB).

-* SD Connect user interface is compatible with all modern web browsers but not supported during Firefox private browsing.

 *  The storage space remains available as long as the CSC project is active.
 All data will be deleted 90 days after account termination or project closure, accordingly to [CSC's General Terms of Use](https://research.csc.fi/general-terms-of-use).